FertigLab/sra-tools-notes/README.md

 [Miniconda installtion page](https://docs.conda.io/en/latest/miniconda.html "Miniconda installtion page").
 Conda suggest to modify the shell prompt after installation.
 I wuld say no and just add conda/bin (usually, it is ~/mniconda3/bin) to path.
 Now, install [sra-tools](https://anaconda.org/bioconda/sra-tools "sra-tooks installtion page in conda"), [salmon](https://anaconda.org/bioconda/salmon "salmon installtion page in conda"). etc. You are to do it once for a new user, then sometimes [update conda](https://docs.conda.io/projects/conda/en/latest/commands/update.html) if you like.

 ## dbGaP key and folder
 Usually, the FastQ file is controlled thing and you are to have access.
-Technically, it means that you have the keyfile usually, it name is something like prj_NNNNNNN.ngc.
+Technically, it means that you have the keyfile from dbGaP.
+Usually, its name is something like prj_NNNNNNN.ngc.
 NNNNN is a number of dbGaP -- our is 23539.
-To start working the project, say:
+To start working with the project, say:

 `vdb-config --import prj_23539.ngc`

-The command will import the keyfile and it will create a folder ~/ncbi/dbGaP-23539 (project number is exctly the projrvt number you work with).
+The command will import the keyfile and it will create the project work folder ~/ncbi/dbGaP-23539 (project number is the dbGaP projret number you work with).
 It happens only once.
 All the commands like prefetch, fatq-dump, etc are to be run form this folder.
+You are not supposed to change the folder name.

 ## dbGaP key and folder